keu/docs/software/upgrade-astro-cli.md

 ## Overview

-Astro CLI v1.0 delivers several new features to Astronomer Software and establishes a shared CLI framework between Astro and Software users.
+Astro CLI v1.0 delivers several new features to Astronomer Software and establishes a shared CLI framework across all Astronomer products.

-As part of this release, several commands and their flags have been updated, resulting in breaking changes for Software users.
+Several commands and their flags have been updated as part of this release, resulting in breaking changes for users of Astronomer Software.
 Use this document to learn about these breaking changes and prepare for your upgrade to Astro CLI v1.0.

 ## Upgrade Checklist

 Before installing Astro CLI v1.0+, complete all of the following steps:

+- Make sure you are running Astronomer Software v0.28+.
+If you're not sure, ask your system administrator.
-- Review [Breaking Changes](upgrade-astro-cli.md#breaking-changes) in this document.
+- Review the [Breaking Changes](upgrade-astro-cli.md#breaking-changes) section in this document.
-- Update any CI/CD pipelines or other automated processes that use Astro CLI commands to ensure that these commands do not break After upgrade.
+- Update any CI/CD pipelines or automated processes that use Astro CLI commands to ensure that these commands do not break after you upgrade.
-- Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any deprecated or broken CLI commands.
+- Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any CLI commands that are no longer supported.

-After you complete these steps, upgrade to Astro CLI v1.0+ by following the steps in [Install the CLI](install-cli.md).
+After you complete these steps, upgrade to Astro CLI v1.0+ by following the instructions in [Install the CLI](install-cli.md).

 ## Breaking Changes

-This topic contains all information related to breaking changes included in Astro CLI vXX
+This topic contains all information related to breaking changes included in Astro CLI v1.0+ relative to Astro CLI v0.28 and below.

-Note that this topic does not include information about new non-breaking features and changes.
-For a summary of these changes, see the [CLI Release Notes](cli-release-notes.md).
+This topic does not include information about new features and changes that are not breaking.
+For a summary of all changes, see the [CLI Release Notes](cli-release-notes.md).

 ### `astro dev init`: New `--use-astronomer-certified` Flag Required for All New Projects Deployed to Software

-When you create a new Software project via `astro dev init`, you must now specify the `--use-astronomer-certified` flag if you want to [deploy the project](deploy-code.md) to a Software deployment.
+When you create a new Astro project via `astro dev init`, you must now specify the `--use-astronomer-certified` flag if you want to [deploy the project](deploy-code.md) to a Deployment on Astronomer Software.
 This flag initializes your project with the latest version of Astronomer Certified.

-If you don't specify this flag, the project will be generated with an Astronomer Runtime image.
-You can run a project with a Runtime image locally, but you cannot deploy it to your Software installation.
+If you don't specify this flag, the project will be generated with an Astro Runtime image.
+Support for Astro Runtime on Astronomer Software is coming soon.

 ```sh
 # Before upgrade
 astro dev init

 # After upgrade
 astro dev init --use-astronomer-certified
 ```

-### `astro auth login/logout` Is Now `astro login/logout`
+### `astro auth login` Is Now `astro login`

+The previous `astro auth login` and `astro auth logout` commands have been simplified:

 ```sh
 # Before upgrade
 astro auth login <domain>
 astro auth logout

 # After upgrade
 astro login <domain>
 astro logout
 ```

-### `astro workspace create/update` Now Takes All Properties as Flags
+### `astro workspace create/update`: Now Takes All Configurations as Flags

-When you specify properties for a Workspace using `astro workspace create/update`, you must now specify those properties with new flags.
+When you specify configurations for a Workspace using `astro workspace create` or `astro workspace update`, you must now specify those properties with new flags.

 ```sh
 # Before upgrade
 astro workspace create label=my-workspace

 # After upgrade
 astro workspace create --label=my-workspace
 ```